Changissnz/selfinterest/README.md

 in quality likens the noun to a tool.
 It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their will being for their own.
-"Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, unanticipated coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
+"Autonomy" is the term expressing the ideal of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, unanticipated coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
 After this point made on sentience being non-automatic, there is still the matter of "correction" to argue for the artificial axiom not being capable of auto-correction.
 The artificial axiom originates from self-interest.
 There is nothing innately wrong with self-interest.
 Every artificial axiom is susceptible to being ignored on condition.
-Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice artificial axiom.
+Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice of the artificial axiom.
 Both of these traits of the artificial axiom give leeway to the notion of "right" and "wrong", and this notion does not require the need to mention morality.
 The preference for the course of action, from the "right", is supposed to be better than what is from the "wrong".
-This preference, of course, is on the premise of the lone and immediate knowledge of the context for which the artificial axiom is to be used.
+This preference, of course, is on the premise of knowing the lone and immediate context for which the artificial axiom is to be used.
+The artificial axiom is not for sentient beings' autocorrection, noted in this next statement.
+Some desire the consequences, usually for others, when the cause can be wrongly identified.
+The cause did not have to occur if the cause is one of action.
+The cause does not have to be the truth of attribute if the cause is one of attribute label.